Thiago in tears on bench after Liverpool midfielder ruled out of Carabao Cup final vs Chelsea due to injury...

 Thiago in tears on bench after Liverpool midfielder ruled out of Carabao Cup final vs Chelsea due to injury in the warm-up

-Liverpool midfielder Thiago Alcantara was left on tears on Sunday when he was forced to miss the Carabao Cup final clash against Chelsea.
+Liverpool midfielder Thiago Alcantara was left in tears on Sunday when he was forced to miss the Carabao Cup final clash against Chelsea.

 The midfielder had been named in the starting XI but suffered an injury in the warm-up to the game.